 For the Demonic version, just the Perl executable.
 No modules necessary.
 You will also need superuser access to run Demonic HTTPi on port numbers lower than 1024, like any other server process.

-For the (x)inetd versions, you need Perl, a compatible
+For the other flavours, you need Perl, a compatible

 In theory, yes, since there is nothing in HTTPi that is not officially